Amed Rosario Player Props: Guardians vs. Athletics

 |Games w/1+ RBI

-- The Athletics pitching staff ranked 25th in the league last season with a collective 7.6 strikeouts per nine innings.
+- The 7.6 strikeouts per nine innings compiled by the Athletics pitching staff ranks 24th in the league.

-- The Athletics had the 24th-ranked team ERA across all league pitching staffs (4.53).
+- The Athletics have the 27th-ranked team ERA among all MLB pitching staffs (6.07).

-- Athletics pitchers combined to surrender 195 total home runs at a clip of 1.2 per game (fourth-most in baseball).
+- Athletics pitchers combine to give up six total home runs at a rate of 1.2 per game (to rank 15th in the league).

-- Sears makes his first start of the season for the Athletics.
+- Muller (0-0) pitches for the Athletics to make his second start this season.

-- The 27-year-old lefty came out of the bullpen and threw six scoreless innings when he last appeared Saturday, Oct.
-1 against the Seattle Mariners.
+- The lefty last pitched on Friday against the Los Angeles Angels, when he went five innings, allowing one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.